Legislative proposal on a Union certification framework for carbon removals.

 Carbon removals would only be eligible under the Union Framework if they apply the QU.A.L.ITY criteria under the relevant methodology depending on the carbon removal activity and are independently verified by a certification body.
 Certification is voluntary.

-An expert Group on Carbon Removals would assist the Commission in developing the technical certification methodologies.
+An expert Group on Carbon Removals assists the Commission in developing the technical certification methodologies.
 Annex 1 of the proposal lists elements to be included in the methodologies.

-A two-step procedure is presented to be followed by the certification body in order to register final carbon removal certificates and minimum competence conditions for auditors are set out.
-Certification schemes under the Union framework must provide public registries based on automated and interoperable systems.
+A two-step procedure was presented, to be followed by the certification body in order to register final carbon removal certificates.
+Minimum competence conditions for auditors were set out.
+Certification schemes under the Union framework should provide public registries based on automated and interoperable systems.
 Member States would be obligated to supervise the operation of nationally registered certification bodies.

-A review of the regulation is proposed three years after entry into force and no later than 2028, and subsequently after each stocktaking exercise under the Paris agreement.
+A review of the regulation was proposed three years after the entry into force and no later than 2028, and subsequently after each stocktaking exercise under the Paris agreement.

-Lídia Perreira (EPP, Portugal) has been appointed rapporteur by the ENVI Committee.
+Lídia Perreira (EPP, Portugal) was appointed rapporteur by the ENVI Committee.

 The Committee of the Regions (COR) adopted its opinion on the file on 8 February 2023.
-COR rapporteur is Loïg Chesnais-Girard (France/PES).
+Loïg Chesnais-Girard (France/PES) is rapporteur.
 The COR opinion calls for an increased recognition of the role of local and regional authorities, in particular as regards carbon farming.
-Further, the opinion calls for a more holistic approach with a set of agroecology and soil preservation practices to ensure low-carbon agriculture, rather than a mere economic model.
+Further, the opinion calls for a more holistic approach with a set of agroecology and soil preservation practices to ensure low-carbon agriculture rather than a mere economic model.

 On 22 March, the European Economic and Social Committee (EESC) adopted its opinion on the file.
-At the EESC the rapporteur is Stoyan Tchoukanov (Bulgaria/Civil Society Organisations’ Group (Group III)).
-The EESC opinion agree with the need for a robust framework to grow carbon removal capacities in Europe.
-It warns however of the risks of greenwashing and calls for increased clarity and distinction on which claims can be made on the basis of which types of carbon removals in terms of risks of reversals.
+Stoyan Tchoukanov (Bulgaria/Civil Society Organisations’ Group (Group III)) is rapporteur.
+The EESC opinion agrees with the need for a robust framework to grow carbon removal capacities in Europe.
+It calls for increased clarity and distinction on which claims can be made on the basis of which types of carbon removals in terms of risks of reversals.
 The EESC finds that new funding will be necessary as they consider that the Common Agricultural Policy should focus on food, feed and biomass, not carbon removals.
 They call for inclusion of civil society in the expert panel established to develop methodologies.

-During their meeting of 16 March 2023 the Environment Council held a first policy debate on the file.
+In March 2023, the Environment Council held a first policy debate on the file.
+On 17 November 2023, Member States agreed their negotiating mandate on the file.

 References: